foxmeyson/aws-pg-dumper/README.md

 # aws-pg-dumper

 For backup postgreSQL database in custom format, compressing and upload to S3 bucket (not only AWS).

+Without using an intermediate file.
+From stdin is streaming to gzip and streaming to S3.

 Using:

     pg_dump -Fc | gzip | aws cp